arnoldkouya/bandama-app-lite/README.md

     * config

 * src

+    Source code of project

     * controllers

+        Controllers classes

     * models

+        Project models for interacting with databases and other sources of data

     * views

+        Contains views

 * tests

     Contains unit tests for project

 * var
     * logs

+        Log files

 * vendor